dchowitz/slire/README.md

 This is no coincidence as the MongoDB API is considered very clean in that regard, and should also work well with other DB implementations.

 Finally, if you've been using `DocumentService` for most of your data access, you might wonder what a migration path to `SmartRepo` would look like.
 You're probably thinking it's quite an effort since you've injected `DocumentService` instances all over the place and the interfaces aren't compatible.
 That's correct, and the "Recommended Usage Patterns" section explains why we think that injecting repository instances everywhere isn't a good idea in the first place.

+## Why SmartRepo?
+Addressing the "Yet Another Library" Question

+It's fair to ask: "Why create another database abstraction library when so many already exist?"
+This question deserves a thoughtful response, especially given the abundance of ORMs (Object-Relational Mappers) and ODMs (Object-Document Mappers - we'll use "ORM" to refer to both throughout this section) and database abstractions in the Node.js ecosystem.

+### The Problem with Traditional ORMs

+Most existing solutions follow the traditional ORM approach: comprehensive abstractions that aim to hide database complexity entirely.
+While well-intentioned, this approach often creates more problems than it solves:

+Popular solutions like Mongoose, Prisma, TypeORM, and MikroORM each provide extensive feature sets with schema validation, relationship mapping, and query builders.
+However, experience shows that developers inevitably hit performance walls and must bypass these abstractions to access native database features for optimization - defeating the original purpose of the abstraction layer.

+ORMs promise to hide "supposedly complex" database details and translate relational concepts to object-oriented perspectives, but they rarely deliver on these promises.
+The N+1 problem, inefficient joins, excessive roundtrips, and other performance issues force developers to drop down to native queries anyway.
+If separation of business logic from data access is needed regardless (as we'll demonstrate in the architectural guidance sections), what value does the additional ORM layer actually provide?

+_Note: Sources documenting widespread ORM performance issues and the tendency for developers to bypass ORM abstractions should be added here to support these claims._

+Query languages like SQL and MongoDB's aggregation framework are already excellent APIs.
+Native drivers for modern databases provide clean, well-designed interfaces.
+The abstraction layer often becomes unnecessary overhead rather than genuine value.

+### SmartRepo's Native-First Philosophy

+SmartRepo emerged from a fundamentally different perspective: start with native database access, then identify and solve the repetitive patterns that naturally arise.

+Rather than trying to hide database complexity, SmartRepo embraces it while addressing the genuine pain points developers face with pure native access:

+Native Access First: Direct database operations are the primary interface, not an "escape hatch."
+SmartRepo provides helpers that enhance native access rather than replacing it.

+Consistency Made Easy: Instead of forcing rigid schemas, SmartRepo provides optional consistency guarantees (timestamps, versioning, soft-delete, audit trails) that can be applied when using native operations.

+Automatic Multi-tenancy: Built-in scoping eliminates the repetitive, error-prone task of manually adding tenant filters to every query.

+Minimal, Focused Abstraction: Only the most common operations (basic CRUD) get convenience methods.
+Everything else uses native database features with optional consistency helpers.

+In this sense, SmartRepo follows the tradition of so-called MicroORMs like Dapper (C#), Massive (Node.js), and PetaPoco (C#).
+MicroORMs emerged as a response to the complexity and performance overhead of full-featured ORMs.
+They provide just enough abstraction to eliminate boilerplate for common operations while preserving direct access to the database's native capabilities.

+Where traditional ORMs try to hide the database entirely, MicroORMs enhance database access without obscuring it.
+They arose from the recognition that experienced developers often know their database technology well and don't want it abstracted away - they want tools that make database access more convenient without sacrificing control or performance.

+### What SmartRepo Is Not

+SmartRepo deliberately avoids the comprehensive feature approach of traditional ORMs:

+It's not trying to replace your database knowledge with abstractions.
+Instead of hiding MongoDB's powerful aggregation framework behind a query builder, SmartRepo encourages you to use it directly while providing consistency helpers.

+It's not trying to be database-agnostic for complex operations.
+Multi-database ORMs either reduce functionality to the lowest common denominator or leak database-specific features anyway.
+SmartRepo focuses on document databases and embraces their unique strengths.

+It's not trying to manage your schema or relationships.
+Document databases excel at flexible schemas and embedded data - SmartRepo works with this paradigm rather than forcing relational patterns.

+### The Bottom-Up Approach

+SmartRepo's design emerged organically from real development patterns rather than top-down architectural decisions.
+Teams repeatedly found themselves:

+- Writing the same basic CRUD operations across different repositories
+- Manually adding organizational scoping to every single query
+- Inconsistently applying timestamps, versioning, and audit trails
+- Struggling to test business logic that was tightly coupled to database operations
+- Applying consistent architectural patterns for dependency management and testing

+Instead of layering another abstraction on top, SmartRepo codifies these emerging patterns while preserving direct access to database capabilities.
+The extensive architectural guidance that follows in this document isn't theoretical - it documents proven approaches that evolved from practical necessity.

+### When to Choose SmartRepo

+Consider SmartRepo when:

+- You want to use native database features without losing consistency guarantees
+- You need built-in multi-tenancy that doesn't require remembering to add scoping to every query
+- You prefer working with your database's native query language rather than learning another DSL
+- You value architectural patterns over comprehensive abstractions
+- Performance and database roundtrips matter to your application
+- You're comfortable with your database technology and don't want it hidden from you

+Choose traditional ORMs when:

+- You want comprehensive abstractions that handle complex scenarios automatically
+- Schema validation and relationship management are more important than performance flexibility
+- You prefer model-based approaches with decorators and classes
+- You need the ORM to make database technology decisions for you
+- Development speed is more important than understanding database mechanics
+- You're building prototypes or simple applications where architectural patterns are overkill

+Choose native drivers directly when:

+- You don't need multi-tenancy, consistency helpers, or architectural patterns
+- Your team has deep database expertise and doesn't benefit from any abstraction layer
+- Performance is absolutely critical and any helper overhead is unacceptable
+- You're building highly specialized database operations that don't fit common patterns

+The key insight is that SmartRepo occupies a specific middle ground: more convenience for repetitive tasks than pure native drivers, but significantly less abstraction than traditional ORMs.
+It's for teams that understand their database technology and want to use it effectively, not hide from it.

 ## API Reference Core CRUD Operations (SmartRepo interface)